avatar_48x48

 The number one brands thrive, innovating, advertising and product improving.
 But, the number 2s and 3s stop striving, unable to compete with performance advances or on price.
 Into the vacuum steps Private Label.
 No longer just "okay, available and cheap," these grocery aisle invaders are well-branded, feature rich and are oh-so-profitable for the stores.
 Say goodbye to familiar but moribund household names; say hello to snazzy new entrants that shave quarters off the check-out total without sacrifice.
 (Store brands in play at Walmart pictured above)

-4) Trading Down without Trading Off
+4) Trading Down Without Trading Off

 Consumers make psychological assessments of where to spend and where to save their personal currency.
 Are we willing to buy last year's iPod on close-out, rather than the latest and greatest?
 Where can we make a financial trade down without a steep payment in street cred?